 Setting screen size

-To set screen size, click on the values under the viewport, and edit them:
+To set screen size, click on the values and edit them:

 You can also grab the bottom-left corner of the viewport and drag the viewport to the size you want.